Click play to listen to this article.

-Some believe it’s a hippie-type idea with no scientific grounding.
-Some deem it as a one-way ticket to self-absorption and narcissism.
-And others think it consists of nothing but vacuous phrases riddled with other placebo nonsense that makes one feel better only superficially.
+Guides on how to love yourself after a breakup often make people squirm.
+Some believe self-love is generally a hippie idea with no scientific grounding.
+Some believe it’s a one-way ticket to self-absorption and narcissism.
+And others believe it consists of nothing but vacuous phrases riddled with other placebo nonsense that makes one feel better only superficially.

 In reality, self-love is none of that.